Skip to main content

 • Must be a positive whole number up to the maximum period value you've set when adding the Splunk data source.

-7. Define the Query.
-It must be in the Splunk Search Processing Language and meet the following requirements:
+1. Define the Query using the Splunk Search Processing Language.
+The query must meet the following requirements:

-• Every query must contain n9 fields, and Splunk must return their values in the dataset:
+• Every query must contain the n9 fields.
+Splunk must return their values in the dataset:

 The required n9 values per metric type